luisdelaye/Mexstrain/README.md

 # Mexstrain
 -----------

-### Important: GISAID changed its file formats, we need to update ours scripts before they are useful again, we are working on it!
+### Important: GISAID changed its file formats, we are updating our scripts so they become useful again, we are working on it!
 Perl scripts to manipulate data derived from GISAID and Nextstrain.

 The scripts in this repository facilitate the manipulation of data (metadata and fasta sequences) downloaded from GISAID to make a Nextstrain analysis.
-In particular, the scripts allow to subsample sequences from Nextstrain and GISAID to focus on a Country (Figure 1).
+In particular, the scripts allow to subsample sequences from Nextstrain and GISAID to make a Nextstrain analysis in a given Country (Figure 1).

 <p align="center">
   <img width="1032" height="578" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure1-Mexstrain2.png">